 Publicaciones recientes del Consejo

-- December 2018 – The Council took two actions.
+December 2022 – The Council took two actions.
 The first action was to approve the Council’s Evaluation 2022: Accomplishments and Outcomes of the Texas Workforce System.
 The Council is required by Texas Government Code, Section 2308.104, to prepare an annual report on the implementation of the workforce system strategic plan, including an analysis of system performance based on the formal and less formal performance measures approved by the Governor.
-The 2022 report is the third evaluation report under the strategic plan for fiscal years 2016–2023.
+The 2022 report is the seventh evaluation report under the eight-year strategic plan for fiscal years 2016–2023.
 The second action was to approve the strategic plan architecture for the workforce system strategic plan.
 This action advances the Council’s work on the development of the Texas workforce system strategic plan for fiscal years 2024-2031.